 — CLASS BREAKS: Students are welcome to wait in the building if they have a break between classes, only if they can be trusted to quietly socialize or do some other work.
 Parents should let us know on the registration form what we can expect.
 However, they must remain in designated areas of the building and keep from disturbing classes.
 On your registration form, indicate who will be the adult-in-charge when you are not there.
 Also please indicate the hours your students will be in the building, but not in classes Class days at Good Company are times when students enjoy being together, sitting, talking, playing.
 WE LIKE THAT! – after all, we put out cones for a designated play area and there is a basketball hoop in the parking lot, although there is no guarantee we will always have space for that.
 However, there have been times when there are dozens of “socializing” students – to the disruption of the classes, so we need either to cut out classes or manage the free time a little differently.
 We’re sure you understand.
 Please DO NOT drop your child off early or leave them after their classes are finished unless you intend to be there helping with supervision.
 We know they are “good kids who won’t cause any trouble,” but….
 Thank you for understanding.

 — THE PHYSICAL SPACE: Good Company is very grateful to New Covenant and CCF for graciously allowing us the use of their buildings and we expect our students to be very respectful of that privilege.
-However, they have not given us free reign to help ourselves to supplies, cabinets, etc. In Attleboro, students may put items in the one designated refrigerator only and may use the microwave in the kitchen.
-However, they may not take anything out of cabinets or even open them.
-The building is available because of the generosity and support of these churches, and we want to honor their generosity and also lighten the load of those cleaning at the end of the day.
-The church cannot be expected to clean up after us or repair what we break.
-Please remind your students regularly to clean up after themselves and be respectful of the building and those who make it available to us.
+However, they have not given us free reign to help ourselves to supplies, cabinets, etc. The buildings are available because of the generosity and support of these churches, and we want to honor that and also lighten the load of those cleaning at the end of the day.
+The churches cannot be expected to clean up after us or repair what we break.
+Please remind your students regularly to clean up after themselves and be respectful of the buildings and those who make them available to us.
 Trash can go in designated baskets, and items for recycling should be rinsed and put in the bins rather than being thrown in the trash.
 Those showing disrespect to property just might be given a work detail.
 Also, the church does not have the space to store lost-and-found items, although we do keep one bin.
 Please remind your children to write their names in books and on possessions, and to check carefully for them before leaving the building. — THE PARKING LOT (Attleboro): In order to avoid conflict with the neighbors, we ask that students never go across boundary lines into the surrounding yards.
 If a ball or frisbee goes out of the yard, it must stay there (and the neighbors may toss it back when they see it).
 Students should also be reminded regularly that it is a parking lot, not a playground, so there are always cars coming and going and they should always watch for cars, and play in the designated place, rather than between parked cars.
 We have a system for dropping off and parking on Tuesdays, so we don’t create traffic jams.
 Please follow the procedures, and avoid parking on that side street as well as staying more than a minute in the drop-off lanes.
 Although we ask that you not park on the side street beside the building, there may be times when there is no parking available in the lot.
 On-street parking is legal throughout Attleboro as long as you follow the ordinances, keeping off people’s grass, etc.

 — OTHER: Of course, in all this, what we are saying is that respect for people is most important.
 Tutors are the authority in their classes, and students should respect them by honoring that.
 We have a great variety of students from varying backgrounds.
 Not only is it possible to get along and respect one another, there is great benefit that comes in the process of trying to understand others who perhaps think differently.
 If you are looking for a place where everyone thinks the same way, and students always conform to the expectations, Good Company is not where you will find it.